 With a memorial planned for the 200th anniversary in August 2019, The Peterloo Massacre is an atrocity that should never be forgotten.
 This guest post from J. T. Rattray reflects on an edition of The Culture Show about Maxine Peake's performance of Shelley's landmark poem on Peterloo at Manchester's International Festival last month

-The Government is on the verge of repealing an essential part of equality legislation; Laura has the details and information on what you can do to try and stop it
+The Government is on the verge of repealing an essential part of equality legislation; Jayne has the details and information on what you can do to try and stop it

 On the International Day of Peace, Sarah Jackson of Womankind Worldwide writes about a new campaign to put women at the heart of peace and research showing how women build peace from the ground up.